life-at-the-frontier/validation-exercise/private-docs/report/report.md

 Missing data, including item non-response (e.g. skipping pairs), will be omitted.
 We will test the effect of item non-response by using partial identification to calculate the lower and upper bounds for the agreement rate (e.g. non-responders are always agree or disagree).

 We conduct additional tests for sequencing, ordering, and better agreement over time.
 Sequencing tests for whether participant engagement wanes during the exercises due to distractions or boredom (which will reduce the agreement rate).
 If engagement does not wane then the sequence that which pairs are shown should not affect agreement (e.g. pair 1 should not have a higher amount of agreement than pair 3).
-Ordering tests whether participants are more or less likely to pick the left map in pair (order): this may suggest that participants want to complete the exercise quickly (e.g. lack of engagement).
+Ordering tests whether participants are more or less likely to pick the left map in a pair: this may suggest that participants want to complete the exercise quickly (e.g. lack of engagement).
+Under the null hypothesis, the chance of participants picking the left map is equal to the chance that the left map contains the 'correct' response.
 Finally we test whether agreement rates change over time.
 Higher agreement rate for later participants suggests that the interview team may be nudging participants towards 'correct' response (despite our attempt to blind the interview team).
 Since the order of participation is not random, this test could also reflect changes over time in participation (e.g. expert interviews occurred first, later participant may be less willing).

 ## Ethics and consent